pragneshanekal/sample-repo/README.md

    </bash>

 ## Dependencies
-- `langgraph==0.2.53`
+- `langgraph`
 - `streamlit`
-- `os`
+- `pydantic`
-- `pdfplumber`
+- `langchain_openai`
-- `langchain`
+- `langchain_core`

 ## Configuration Instructions
-- Open the application in your web browser after running the Streamlit command.
-- Enter your OpenAI API key in the sidebar to enable the application to access OpenAI\'s models.
+- Enter your OpenAI API key in the sidebar of the Streamlit application to enable code generation functionality.

 ## Usage Examples
-1. Upload a PDF document using the file uploader.
-2. After the PDF is processed, enter a question related to the content of the document.
+1. Open the application in your web browser.
+2. Enter your OpenAI API key in the sidebar.
+3. Describe your programming requirements in the text area.
-3. Click the "Get Response" button to receive an answer along with citations.
+4. Click the "Generate Code" button to receive:
+   - Fully documented code
+   - Implementation explanation
+   - Edge case considerations

 ## Troubleshooting Tips
-- If you encounter issues with file uploads, ensure that the PDF file is not corrupted and is in the correct format.
-- Make sure your OpenAI API key is valid and has the necessary permissions.
+- If you encounter an error related to the OpenAI API, ensure that your API key is valid and has the necessary permissions.
-- If the application does not start, check for any error messages in the terminal and ensure all dependencies are installed correctly.
+- For issues with package installations, verify that you are using the correct Python version and that your virtual environment is activated.

+Feel free to contribute to the project by submitting issues or pull requests!